-- applying a topical antibiotic to prevent infection
+- applying a topical antibiotic, such as polymyxin

 If the toenail does not respond to home

-nail removal removes only the piece of nail that is digging into
+ingrown toenails.
+Partial nail removal only removes the piece of nail that

-The sides will be cut away so that the edges are
+The sides are cut away so that the edges are

 completely straight.
-A piece of cotton will be placed under the remaining portion of
+A piece of cotton is placed under the remaining portion of

-the nail to keep the ingrown toenail from reoccurring.
+the nail to keep the ingrown toenail from recurring.
 Your doctor may also treat

-your toe with a compound called phenol.
-This keeps the nail from
+your toe with a compound called phenol, which keeps the nail from growing back.

 Your doctor will send you home with your toe